oamg/leapp/docs/source/first-actor.md

 ### Creating a model

-Now we have to create the model we want to use for sending the message.
-We will call the model *Hostname* and have it assigned to the *SystemInfoTopic*
+Create a model for sending a message.
+We will call the model *Hostname* and have it assigned to the *SystemInfoTopic* class.

 ```shell
    $ snactor new-model Hostname
 ```

-The model boiler plate will be now available at models/hostname.py and looks like this:
+The model boiler plate is available at the models/hostname.py file:

 ```python
 from leapp.models import Model, fields